 - An essay that emphasizes the student’s unique skills or personality.

 - A portfolio that includes samples of projects, videos, letters about volunteer work, awards, etc.

-It is important for students to meet with their high school counselor for assistance with looking for suitable colleges, understanding application requirements, and sending school transcripts.
+It is important for students to meet with their high school counselor for help looking for suitable colleges, understanding application requirements and sending school transcripts.
 It’s also a good idea for parents to join students in that meeting with their counselor and stay in touch as the application process continues.

 Choosing a College — Minnesota Office of Higher Education — Use this guide to explore your Minnesota college options.

 College Scorecard — U.S. Department of Education — Test out this interactive online tool for comparing schools by program, degree, location size, and more.

 FinAid! — Information on loan types, assistance in completing the Free Application for Federal Student Aid (FAFSA) form, military aid, and other types of financial aid.
 Also includes calculators that help estimate college costs, loan payments, expected family contribution, and more.